blackhatinside/MyStudyNotes/Django/LEARN_django.md

 ## DJANGO REST FRAMEWORK

 ### Serializers:
-converting complex Django model instances into Python datatypes that can be easily rendered into JSON/XML types
+* converting complex Django model instances into Python datatypes that can be easily rendered into JSON/XML types

-- Serializaation: Complex Model Instances -----> Python datatypes -----> JSON/XML
+    - Serialization: Complex Model Instances -----> Python datatypes -----> JSON/XML

     - Deserialization: Stream -----> Python datatypes -----> Complex Model Instances

 ## CELERY:
 Segregation and temporary holding is done by message queue, a part of the message broker; and exchanges in message broker use binding rules for segregation of tasks into different storage queues.
 Task queues are basically { message queues + execution logic, scheduling and management }